in 1998 , o joined first sap project in turkey without knowing wjat is SAP. In interview , i asked "can i study delphi when i finish learning?"

 @mhuang105 it is nice to meet you in the SAP community.
 Your commitment to learning caught me.
 How is your learning journey?
 As a thought - do you want to start a new discussion to inspire others to check out Coursera and/or other ways you approach learning?
 Thanks for your thoughts.
 Have a great weekend.

 TLTR in bold 😎

 I was working as a business solutions manager, for a retailer who was using a local ERP product.
 We were facing issues with the rigidness of that software, when a 20-years-of-experience and dedicated ABAPer who has "Z"ed the whole universe, walked in as a client and told me about how and why SAP is the best ERP.
 I already was thinking to invest in becoming a dedicated ERP developer and that guy came as "Deus ex machina" to deliver me the message.
 That was it!
-I took a leap of faith there and from that managerial position I went back to square one, took my time and I reskilled in SAP in Deloitte DACC.
-After almost 4 years and after having developed and lead tons of applications and having climbed again to delivery leadership role, there was not a single moment to doubt that I made the best decision ever.
+I took a leap of faith there and from that managerial position I went back to square one, took my time and I reskilled in SAP in Deloitte DACC in Thessaloniki.
+After almost 4 years and after having developed and lead several applications and having gained again a leadership role, there was not a single moment to doubt that I made the best decision ever.

 @GManousaridis this is a great story.
 I heard of SAP about 26 years ago when I worked for a large Consumer Products company in the USA.
 I was invited to training in Norwalk, CT for MM.
 At the time I was a supply and distribution manager.
 I look forward to hearing everyone's initation into SAP and their early impressions.
 Best of luck and see you soon again the community!